--Collect water samples in glass or polyethylene terephthalate (PETG) containers only.
-The use of other types of plastic containers may result in adsorptive loss of Microcystins, producing inaccurate (falsely low) results.

--Chlorinated drinking water samples which are not tested immediately upon collection must be preserved (quenched) with sodium thiosulfate to remove residual chlorine.
+- -Collect water samples in glass or polyethylene terephthalate (PETG) containers only.
+The use of other types of plastic containers may result in adsorptive loss of Microcystins, producing inaccurate (falsely low) results. - -Chlorinated source drinking water samples must be preserved (quenched) with sodium thiosulfate at the time of collection to remove residual chlorine.
 Samples should be quenched with 0.1 mg of sodium thiosulfate per 1 mL of sample.
-The quenching of residual chlorine is necessary for treated (chlorinated) water samples only; samples which have not been treated with chlorine do not require additional reagents at the time of collection.

--Samples can be stored refrigerated for up to 5 days.
+The quenching of residual chlorine is necessary for treated (chlorinated) water samples only; samples which have not been treated with chlorine do not require additional reagents at the time of collection. - -Samples can be stored refrigerated for up to 5 days.
 If samples must be held for greater than 5 days, samples should be stored frozen.